cdcrabtree/helprr/README.md

 These are my personal functions to improve (or make a bit more fun) my R working environment.
 They might be useful for others.

 ### Utilities
 `divider` creates dividers that can be printed to screen or to file.
+This is useful to call if printing multiple things to a text file, for instance.

+`elements` counts the number of elements in a data.frame, matrix, or vector.

 A couple utilities let the user query for sports scores and have the results open in a new browser tab. `espn.scores` does this for ESPN and `si.scores` does this for Sports Illustrated.
 Another set of utilities let the user query for sports statistics and the results open in a new browser tab. `espn.stats` does this for ESPN and `si.stats` does this for Sports Illustrated.

-`reddits` allows the user to search for a word or phrase on Reddit and returns the results in a new browser tab.
+`reddit` allows the user to search for a word or phrase on Reddit and returns the results in a new browser tab. `wolfram` provides the same functionality for WolframAlpha.

 ### Color Palettes
 `crabtree.colors` contains several color palettes.
 They contain official university colors, Pantone swatches, and Solarized colors.